10 Best Practices to Create Survey Invitation Emails

-2. Keep it short
+2. Keep the survey short

-If the invitee has recently experienced your products or service, the preferable form here will consist just of one question: Did you enjoy the visit?
+If the invitee has recently experienced your products or service, the preferable form here will consist of just one question: Did you enjoy the visit?
 Or how likely are you to recommend us to your friend?

 If the answer is positive, then do not reply to this message.
 But if the answer is negative, it would be reasonable to send a longer survey with 4-9 questions.